 Aerospace is the second largest industry in the state, with over 500 aerospace-related

 companies calling South Carolina home.
-The McNAIR Center's mission is to support
+The McNair Aerospace Center's mission is to

 and economic engagement.